runityru/cephctl/README.md

 ## How it works

-Cephctl uses native Ceph CLIs to work with cluster configuration so it's required to have Ceph binaries w/ configured `ceph.conf`.
+Cephctl uses native Ceph CLIs to work with cluster configuration so it's require to have Ceph binaries w/ configured `ceph.conf`.
 Alternatively it's possible to adjust `ceph` binary path to access ceph in container and/or remote machine.

 ## Roadmap